Visiting a Walk-In Clinic: Understanding the Impact of this Choice

 How your Relationship Might Change

 We understand that some patients are comfortable with the care received at walk-ins and will elect to frequent walk-in clinics despite the above.
-Accordingly, a last factor to be aware of is that because of the severity of the financial penalty that is imposed on your family doctor each time you visit a walk-in, your family doctor is entitled to change the way that he or she is compensated for having you as a patient.
+Accordingly, a last factor to be aware of is that because of the severity of the financial penalty that is imposed on your family doctor each time you visit a walk-in, for certain patients, your family doctor is entitled to change the way that he or she is compensated for having you as a patient.

-In particular, instead of being compensated a fixed amount for having you as a patient generally (but subject to penalties if you go to a walk-in), your physician can elect to be compensated only when they see you in the clinic in person.
+In particular, for those patients, instead of being compensated a fixed amount for having you as a patient generally (but subject to penalties if you go to a walk-in), your physician can elect to be compensated only when they see you in the clinic in person.
 In this situation, he or she would not be subject to any penalties for your walk-in clinic use.
 The Ontario government sends your physician monthly reports detailing walk-in use by every patient in order to facilitate this decision.

 Why is this important to you?
 If your family doctor makes this change for you, you will no longer have free access to remote medical care (e.g. answering medical questions by email).
 Instead, you will need to always visit the clinic in person to meet with your physician should you have any questions or concerns, including, for example, obtaining the results of lab work or tests.
 Your access to after-hours clinics may be restricted or removed (i.e. last-minute appointments with any Magenta Health physician).